tudorcebere/test-attacks-repository-ui/README.md

 ## Architecture

-**Static site generation**: The Differential Privacy Deployments Registry uses simple, widely adopted, actively maintained technologies to ensure its sustainability.
+**Static site generation**: The Privacy Attacks Repository uses simple, widely adopted, actively maintained technologies to ensure its sustainability.
 It uses Jekyll to render static pages, and Github Pages to serve the content.
 Deployment should not rely on any steps apart from the static site generator, and the output files should be git-ignored.

 **Javascript**: We are conservative about introducing new libraries.
 Any front-end libraries used should be pulled from a CDN, rather than checked in to the codebase.
 We avoid inline Javascript, and favor modern widely supported JS language features like [modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).